fpsvogel/fpsvogel.com/src/_posts/2024-06-17-rubyist-learns-haskell-2-syntactic-sugar-performance-static-types.md

   where capitalizeWord (first:rest) = toUpper first : rest
 ```

-Or, you can use the [more sensible operators from the Flow package](https://github.com/tfausak/flow#cheat-sheet):
+`.>` is actually one of [the operators from the Flow package](https://github.com/tfausak/flow#cheat-sheet), which are nicer-looking than Haskell's defaults:

 ```haskell
 -- <| instead of $ (function application)